-- The proposed vertical landing maneuver for VTOL UAVs, which involves not following the ship deck motions, was verified as a safe way of landing.
-This was achieved through multiple landing tests on the deck mimicking challenging ship motions (Oliver Hazard Perry frigate at sea state 6) and NATOPS helicopter ship landing operational limits (roll: ±8, pitch: ±3). - The long-range vision system developed based on the state-of-the-art machine learning algorithm YOLOv3 demonstrated a 10 times greater detection range than the classical computer vision systems.
-The control system successfully utilized the detected object position and relative size as states for long-range tracking. - The biggest challenge to implement the machine learning based object detection on the real-time autonomous flight was the time delay.
-To cope with the time delay issue, a long-range controller was constructed that responded less sensitively to errors around the setpoint and aggressively to large errors, using an exponential variation of feedback gain with error.
-This approach enabled the UAV to stay in the appropriate flight course while approaching the ship platform. - The developed close-range vision system that combined the classical computer vision techniques and screening algorithms guaranteed fast and reliable detection of the visual cue and demonstrated precise relative position and orientation estimation.
-The update rate was approximately 15 times faster than the machine learning vision system and therefore, the control system was able to control the UAV more precisely using faster feedback. - Even after going through the configured Kalman estimator, large/false estimation error can still occur from time to time.
+1. The proposed vertical landing maneuver for VTOL UAVs, which involves not following the ship deck motions, was verified as a safe way of landing.
+This was achieved through multiple landing tests on the deck mimicking challenging ship motions (Oliver Hazard Perry frigate at sea state 6) and NATOPS helicopter ship landing operational limits (roll: ± 8 , pitch: ± 3).

+- 2. The long-range vision system developed based on the state-of-the-art machine learning algorithm YOLOv3 demonstrated a 10 times greater detection range than the classical computer vision systems.
+The control system successfully utilized the detected object position and relative size as states for long-range tracking. - 3.
+The biggest challenge to implement the machine learning based object detection on the real-time autonomous flight was the time delay.
+To cope with the time delay issue, the long-range controller was constructed that responded less sensitively to errors around the setpoint and aggressively to large errors, using the exponential gain.
+It enabled the UAV to stay in the appropriate flight course while approaching the ship platform. - 4.
+The developed close-range vision system that combined the classical computer vision techniques and screening algorithms guaranteed fast and reliable detection of the visual cue and demonstrated precise relative position and orientation estimation.
+The update rate was approximately 15 times faster than the machine learning vision system and therefore, the control system was able to control the UAV more precisely using faster feedback. - 5.
+Even after going through the configured Kalman estimator, the large/false estimation error can still occur at times.
 To prevent responding to such non-physical estimations, the probabilistic nonlinear controller was developed.
 It probabilistically perceives if the estimation is physically possible or not, based on the normal distribution curve and known UAV characteristics.
-Multiplying the estimation value by its probability can effectively reject responding to false estimations.
-By this approach, the controller never generated abrupt large control inputs even when the vision system provided inaccurate estimations.
-This greatly improved the robustness of tracking. - The landing accuracy depends on the pre-defined landing threshold.
+Multiplying the estimation value by its probability can effectively reject responding to the false estimation.
+By this approach, the controller never generated abrupt large control input even when the vision system provided inaccurate estimations from time to time.
+This greatly improved the robustness of the tracking. - 6.
+The landing accuracy depends on the pre-defined landing threshold.
 The accuracy can be increased by setting a smaller threshold; however, this will take more time and requires more control effort.
-Considering the UAV and landing pad size, the appropriate landing threshold of 0.35 x 0.35 meters was set and the UAV successfully landed within this area every time during the 100+ flight experiments.
+Considering the UAV and landing pad size, the appropriate landing threshold of 35 x 35 cm was set and the UAV successfully landed within this area every time during the 100+ flight experiments.